Ariana James And Jen Selter Sizzle In Skimpy Bikinis As Both Pose Together For New Instagram Snap

 Other fans used different words and phrases to praise the two hotties, including “amazing body,” “best crossover ever,” “simply gorgeous,” and “you two represent my ideal fitness goals.”

-Prior to sharing the pictures with Jen, Ariana treated her fans to a gym video where she could be seen dressed up in bright yellow gym pants and a shirt, while performing some strenuous exercises to impress her fans.
+Prior to sharing the pictures with Jen, Ariana treated her fans to a gym video where she could be seen dressed up in bright yellow gym pants and a shirt while performing some strenuous exercises to impress her fans.

 View this post on Instagram